Eyelid Ptosis Surgery (Droopy Eyelids)

 - Required to tilt their head back in order to see or read (this is only prevalent in cases of severe ptosis)

-Dr. Chopra can review your medical history and evaluate your ptosis with a field of vision test during your consultation to help ensure you would benefit from the procedure.
+Dr. Joe can review your medical history and evaluate your ptosis with a field of vision test during your consultation to help ensure you would benefit from the procedure.
 It’s important to note that a low-lying upper eyelid due to ptosis differs from eyelid “hooding,” which refers to an accumulation of lax upper eyelid skin that rests on or below the lash line.
 That said, the aesthetic effects of both conditions can look similar.
-If Dr. Chopra finds your concerns are the result of loose eyelid skin rather than weakened eyelid musculature, he can still design a blepharoplasty treatment plan to smooth your eyelid contour and restore a more alert appearance.
+If Dr. Joe finds your concerns are the result of loose eyelid skin rather than weakened eyelid musculature, he can still design a blepharoplasty treatment plan to smooth your eyelid contour and restore a more alert appearance.

 How is Eyelid Ptosis Surgery Performed?

 Eyelid ptosis repair is typically performed under local anesthesia with oral or IV sedation.
-During the procedure, Dr. Chopra will tighten the levator muscle tendons to lift the upper eyelids and correct a droopy appearance.
+During the procedure, Dr. Joe will tighten the levator muscle tendons to lift the upper eyelids and correct a droopy appearance.
 This can be accomplished using a number of techniques, depending on the severity of ptosis experienced, the existing strength of the eyelid musculature, and whether previous eyelid surgery was performed.
-Dr. Chopra is very careful to make incisions within the natural fold of the upper eyelid, thereby minimizing (or virtually eliminating) visible scarring after the procedure.
-Dr. Chopra will explain all aspects of your surgery to you during your appointment so you have a good understanding of eyelid ptosis repair.
+Dr. Joe is very careful to make incisions within the natural fold of the upper eyelid, thereby minimizing (or virtually eliminating) visible scarring after the procedure.
+Dr. Joe will explain all aspects of your surgery to you during your appointment so you have a good understanding of eyelid ptosis repair.

 What is Recovery From Eyelid Ptosis Repair Like?

 The recovery period after ptosis repair is often described as virtually painless.
 There may be mild swelling and/or bruising after the procedure, but these reactions are a normal response to surgery and can be well-managed with over-the-counter pain medication.
 Sutures are typically removed one week after the procedure if absorbable sutures were not utilized.
-At this time, patients can generally resume their daily routines, although exercise and strenuous activity should only be undertaken when cleared by Dr. Chopra.
+At this time, patients can generally resume their daily routines, although exercise and strenuous activity should only be undertaken when cleared by Dr. Joe.
 Wearing eye patches is not necessary during recovery.

-Dr. Chopra is extensively experienced performing eyelid ptosis surgery as well as other blepharoplasty procedures that can make the eyes appear more alert and youthful.
 Reach out to Gryskiewicz Twin Cities Cosmetic Surgery to schedule an in-person or virtual consultation today.